7 Minute Read

-17. Stop investing.
 Yep, you read that right.
 And yes, we even mean stop contributing to your 401(k).
-Right now, you want all your income going toward getting out of debt.
+Right now, you want all your income to go toward getting out of debt.
 Once you’re debt-free and have saved three to six months of expenses in an emergency fund, then you can resume your contributions.
-By then you’ll be in Baby Step 4 and can start putting 15% of your income toward retirement.
+By then you’ll be on Baby Step 4 and can start putting 15% of your income toward retirement.

-20. Make a budget!
 Budgeting should be easy and—dare we say it—fun!
-Focus your money on what matters: day-to-day spending, knocking out those pesky debts, and building wealth.
-Learn more about EveryDollar, our free budget tool.
+Use our free budgeting app EveryDollar and focus your money on what matters: day-to-day spending, those pesky debts, and wealth-building.

-There you have it—25 ways to breathe fresh air into your debt-free journey.
+There you have it—25 ways to get out of debt and breathe fresh air into your debt-free journey.
 Try a few of these tips and see if they work for you.
-When you hit a wall, just keep working the plan!
-Continue to chip away at that debt snowball.
+When you hit a wall and feel like you’ll never figure out how to get out of debt, just keep working the plan!
+Continue to chip away at that debt snowball little by little.
 Over time, your dedication is going to pay off!

-If you’re just starting out on your journey to being debt-free, you need a plan!
-Dave’s best-selling program Financial Peace University has helped nearly 5 million people get on a plan to pay off debt.
-It works!
+If you’re just starting out on your debt-free journey, you need the right plan!
+Dave’s best-selling program Financial Peace University has helped over 5 million people get on a plan to pay off debt.
+This works!
 Get started today!